ts-kontakt/xlreport/README.md

 import xlreport as xl
 header = ['col1', 'col2', 'col3', 'col4']
-#save data to excel and immediately open the file
+# Save data to an Excel file and immediately invoke the default application to open it
 xl.save_list("test.xlsx", arr. header, title="Test numpy")
 ```